ucsb-cs56-projects/cs56-games-maze/W18_ToDO.md

 * Changing color or shape currently drawn over the paused screen.
 * The Maze overlap with the the first pause screen when a new game is created via setting changed.
     * Also happens when the pausing the game while the menu, color, and shape options are up.
+* Hardcode start and finish location
+    * Can make the end location of the maze in the setting optional.